PenguinLemma/udacity-robond-p2/README.md

   float64 horizontal
   float64 vertical
   ```
    The horizontal component of the normalized position of a pixel in an image is its position with respect to the vertical line that crosses the image by its half, scaled to be in [-1, 1].
-The definition of the vertical component is analogous, using in this case the horizontal line that crosse the image by its half as reference.
+The definition of the vertical component is analogous, using in this case the horizontal line that crosses the image by its half as reference.

 Calls to service `/ball_chaser/command_robot` were moved from `process_image` to `chase_ball` in order to isolate the decision/command process from the environment analysis (processing of the image).